neildahiya/neildahiya/content/lines/index.md

 title = "Random lines/quotes/lyrics I like"

 +++

-We don’t have to be smarter than the rest.
-We have to be more disciplined than the rest.
+_We don’t have to be smarter than the rest.
+We have to be more disciplined than the rest._

 ***

-We are what we repeatedly do, Excellence is therefore not an act but a habit.
+_We are what we repeatedly do, Excellence is therefore not an act but a habit._

 ***

-Enjoy every sandwich - Warren Zevon
+_Enjoy every sandwich - Warren Zevon_

 ***

-Putting time to sharpen the axe and then cutting the tree is better than trying to cut a tree with a blunt axe
+_Putting time to sharpen the axe and then cutting the tree is better than trying to cut a tree with a blunt axe_

 ***

-Life is a puzzle.
+_Life is a puzzle.
 So best to get your straight pieces in place first.
-Get control of what you can, then be spontaneous.
+Get control of what you can, then be spontaneous._

 ***

-Mr. Serotonin Man, lend me a gram.
-You call yourself a friend?
+_Mr.
+Serotonin Man, lend me a gram.
+You call yourself a friend?_

 ***

-Does your environment affect your thinking or is it the opposite?
+_Does your environment affect your thinking or is it the opposite?_

 ***

-It's not magic.
+_It's not magic._

 ***

-Why not you?
+_Why not you?_

 ***

-Move out of your comfort zone.
-You can only grow if you are willing to feel awkward and uncomfortable when you try something new.
+_Move out of your comfort zone.
+You can only grow if you are willing to feel awkward and uncomfortable when you try something new._

 ***

-If you know what you're worth, then go and get what you're worth.
+_If you know what you're worth, then go and get what you're worth._

 ***

-I can't be sure I'm getting anywhere when I'm working hard, but I can be sure I'm getting nowhere when I'm not, and it feels awful.
+_I can't be sure I'm getting anywhere when I'm working hard, but I can be sure I'm getting nowhere when I'm not, and it feels awful._

 ***

-What does your book look like?
+_What does your book look like?_

 ***

-In a word, I was too cowardly to do what I knew to be right, as I had been too cowardly to avoid doing what I knew to be wrong - (Great Expectations)
+_In a word, I was too cowardly to do what I knew to be right, as I had been too cowardly to avoid doing what I knew to be wrong - (Great Expectations)_

 ***

-My advice is, never do tomorrow what you can do today.
+_My advice is, never do tomorrow what you can do today.
 Procrastination is the thief of time.
-Collar him! - (David Copperfield)
+Collar him! - (David Copperfield)_

 ***

-John is a man of focus, commitment, and sheer will.
+_John is a man of focus, commitment, and sheer will._

 ***

-It was the best of times, it was the worst of times, it was the age of wisdom, it was the age of foolishness, it was the epoch of belief, it was the epoch of incredulity, it was the season of light, it was the season of darkness, it was the spring of hope, it was the winter of despair. - (A Tale of Two Cities)
+_It was the best of times, it was the worst of times, it was the age of wisdom, it was the age of foolishness, it was the epoch of belief, it was the epoch of incredulity, it was the season of light, it was the season of darkness, it was the spring of hope, it was the winter of despair. - (A Tale of Two Cities)_

 ***

-We're not friends, not enemies.
-Just strangers with memories
+_We're not friends, not enemies.
+Just strangers with memories_

+***

+_Melancholy is the happiness of being sad_

 ***